Area Mobility Advocate Exhausted by Bus, Makes Decision to Buy Car

 And it kind of sucked.

 Back in the day, you would hold your breath every time the bus stopped to pick up someone in a wheelchair, he said.
-Often the ramps would often fail, shutting the whole bus down.
+Often the ramps would fail, shutting the whole bus down.
 Passengers would be stuck waiting for another bus to come and replace the first.
 And hopefully that one had a working ramp.

 And then there were the passengers — those that started drinking early in the morning, those that perhaps struggled with hygiene, and those that purposely blocked people from sitting down, even during rush hour.
 The lack of lighting, too few bus shelters, benches, or trash cans, and the poor maintenance of the stops that did have street furniture also made (and continue to make) the wait for transit unpleasant.
 And the infrequent service at off-peak hours, the challenge of getting bikes on trains or buses at peak hours, having to be vigilant and avoid snatch-and-grabs, and the harassment of folks of color by the Sheriffs all added insult to injury.